Economic policy: Evidence-based policy

-A recent trend originating from medicine is to justify economic policy decisions with best available evidence.
-While the previous approaches have been focused on macroeconomic policymaking aimed at sustaining promoting economic development and counteracting recessions, EBP is oriented towards all types of decisions concerned not only with anti-cyclical development but primarily with the growth-promoting policies.
-To gather evidence for such decisions, economists conduct randomized field experiments.
-The work of Banerjee, Duflo, and Kremer, the 2019 Nobel Prize laureates exemplifies the gold type of evidence.
 However, the emphasis put on experimental evidence by the movement of evidence-based policy (and evidence-based medicine) results from the narrowly construed notion of intervention, which encompasses only policy decisions concerned with policymaking aimed at modifying causes to influence effects.
 In contrast to this idealized view of evidence-based policy movement, economic policymaking is a broader term that includes also institutional reforms and actions that do not require causal claims to be neutral under interventions.
 Such policy decisions can be grounded in, respectively, mechanistic evidence and correlational (econometric) studies.